Jake Nerwinski

-Jakob Nerwinski (born October 17, 1994) is an American professional soccer player who plays as a right-back for Major League Soccer club St. Louis City.
+Jakob Maling Nerwinski (born October 17, 1994) is an American professional soccer player who last played as a right-back for St. Louis City SC.
+He is currently a free-agent.

 Early life

 A native of the Lawrenceville section of Lawrence Township, Mercer County, New Jersey, Nerwinski played varsity soccer from his freshman through senior year at Notre Dame High School in Lawrenceville under coach Mike Perone.
 During each of his four years as a varsity starter he earned All-County honors and was named to All-State, All-Area, or All-Conference first teams at least once per season.
 During his senior season, Nerwinski broke Notre Dame's all-time scoring record with 21 goals and 19 assists.

 Career

 College

 Nerwinski played four years of college soccer at the University of Connecticut between 2013 and 2016.
 During his time at UConn, Nerwinski was named in the American Athletic Conference First Team and the NSCAA First Team All-East Region for two consecutive years.